wikimedia/pywikibot/ROADMAP.rst

 * ``tools.formatter.color_format()`` was removed; the new color literals can be used instead
 * RedirectPageBot and NoRedirectPageBot bot classes were removed in favour of :attr:`use_redirects<bot.BaseBot.use_redirects>` attribute

+** Other breaking changes**

 * Python 3.7 support was dropped (:phab:`T378893`), including *importlib_metadata* of
   :mod:`backports`
+* See also Current Deprecations below.

 Current Deprecations
 ====================

+* 10.0.0: 'millenia' argument for *precision* parameter of :class:`pywikibot.WbTime` is deprecated;
+  'millennium' must be used instead.
 * 10.0.0: *includeredirects* parameter of :func:`pagegenerators.AllpagesPageGenerator` and
   :func:`pagegenerators.PrefixingPageGenerator` is deprecated and should be replaced by *filterredir*
 * 9.6.0: :meth:`BaseSite.languages()<pywikibot.site._basesite.BaseSite.languages>` will be removed in favour of